tlewis-ba/uint128_t/README.md

 anyway.
 Feel free to submit a good implementation if you are like numerics.

+## Testing and usage

+To test the code, go to `test/` and run `dotnet test`.
+To see details of each test, run `XUNIT_DEBUG=Debug dotnet test`.
+Consider changing the settings "parallelizeAssembly" and "parallelizeTestCollections" in `test/xunit.runner.json` to see the results in order.

 ## Notes

 - It's strange that BigInteger doesn't implement IConvertible; maybe we should add it